Sky Capital fraud case: The fraud

-Mandell and Harrington deceived investors about the actual value of their investments, using the money to finance their lavish lifestyles.
+Mandell deceived investors about the actual value of their investments, using the money to finance their lavish lifestyles.
 Both made frequent trips to London where they specifically targeted British retail investors.

 The Sky Capital fraud case involved a complex scheme to defraud investors out of $140 million.
-The scheme was orchestrated by Ross Mandell, the founder of Sky Capital Holdings Ltd., and Adam Harrington, a former Sky Capital broker.
-This included making false promises of returns as high as 20%, misrepresenting the risks, and using high-pressure sales tactics.
+The scheme was orchestrated by Ross Mandell, the founder of Sky Capital Holdings Ltd. This included making false promises of returns as high as 20%, misrepresenting the risks, and using high-pressure sales tactics.

-Mandell and Harrington convinced investors to invest in purported private placements, restricted stock sales, and other investment vehicles.
+Mandell convinced investors to invest in purported private placements, restricted stock sales, and other investment vehicles.
 However, the investments were actually worthless.
-The money was used to fund Mandell and Harrington's lavish lifestyle, including expensive cars, homes, and vacations.
+The money was used to fund Mandell lavish lifestyle, including expensive cars, homes, and vacations.

-Mandell and Harrington used a variety of methods to defraud investors.
+Mandell used a variety of methods to defraud investors.
 They made false promises of high investment returns, they misrepresented the risks of the investments, and they concealed the fact that the investments were actually worthless.

-For example, Mandell and Harrington would tell investors that they could expect to earn annual returns of 20% or more on their investments.
+For example, Mandell would tell investors that they could expect to earn annual returns of 20% or more on their investments.
 They would also tell investors that the investments were low-risk, even though they were actually very risky.
 And they would conceal the fact that the investments were actually worthless by creating fake financial statements and misleading investors about the underlying assets.

-In addition to making false promises and misrepresenting the risks, Mandell and Harrington also used high-pressure sales tactics to pressure investors into investing.
+In addition to making false promises and misrepresenting the risks, Mandell also used high-pressure sales tactics to pressure investors into investing.
 They would often tell investors that they were missing out on a once-in-a-lifetime opportunity, and they would use scare tactics to pressure investors into making a decision quickly.

-For example, Mandell and Harrington would tell investors that the investments were only available for a limited time, or that the prices were going to go up soon.
+For example, Mandell would tell investors that the investments were only available for a limited time, or that the prices were going to go up soon.
 They would also tell investors that if they didn't invest now, they would miss out on the opportunity to make a lot of money.

 The fraud was eventually uncovered by the Securities and Exchange Commission (SEC).
-In 2009, Mandell and Harrington were indicted on charges of conspiracy, securities fraud, wire fraud, and mail fraud.
+In 2009, Mandell was indicted on charges of conspiracy, securities fraud, wire fraud, and mail fraud.
 They were tried in federal court in Manhattan, and in 2011, they were both found guilty.